ajdawson/eofs/README.md

 * Suitable for large data sets: computationally efficient for the large data sets typical of modern climate model output.
 * Transparent handling of missing values: missing values are removed automatically when computing EOFs and re-inserted into output fields.
-* Meta-data preserving interfaces (optional): works with the iris data analysis package, xarray, or the cdms2 module (from UV-CDAT) to carry meta-data over from input fields to output.
+* Meta-data preserving interfaces (optional): works with the iris data analysis package or xarray to carry meta-data over from input fields to output.
 * No Fortran dependencies: written in Python using the power of NumPy, no compilers required.